 - Nine in ten employers want new hires to have sound ethical judgment, integrity, and intercultural skills

 - 3 out of 4 employers recommend a liberal arts and sciences education as the best way for success in today’s global economy.

 A Life Filled with Passion

 When you compare the energy and passion you put into tasks that really interest you with those that don’t, it’s easy to see why following your passion makes sense.
 Passion drives success!

 Now that you know there are careers and opportunities for liberal arts majors, doesn’t it make sense to choose the major that interests you most?

-You’re not wasting your life by studying English Department, Political Science, Women’s Studies, Economics, Philosophy, or any of the majors in the College of Arts & Sciences.
+You’re not wasting your life by studying English & Communication, Political Science, Women’s Studies, Economics, Philosophy, or any of the majors in the College of Arts & Sciences.
 You are creating a life filled with value, knowledge, passion, and opportunity.